-Prototype: Definition, challenges, and explanations
+Prototype: Definition, challenges and explanations

-Design and UI/UX
+Design et UI/UX

 Creative Process